vahtras/gantt/README.md

 # minimal-gantt

-A script that takes a CSV file as input and produces a Gantt chart in as a bar plots using the Seaborn library
+A script that takes a CSV file as input and produces a simple Gantt chart.

-It assumes that the CSV file has the first three columns as task name, starting date and end date in ISO format.
+It is assumed that the CSV file has the first three columns as task name, starting date and end date in ISO format.
+The script makes use of the Seaborn library to generate the chart.

 ## Install